-The Rabbit Air HEPA purifier comes recommended by Barnes (who likes that it filters both fine dust and volatile organic compounds, or VOCs) and Cassalia, who notes that it’s been certified by the AAFA as asthma and allergy friendly, based on third-party testing performed and reviewed by the foundation and by the independent certification company Allergy Standards Limited.
-Along with the particle-filtering HEPA filter, an activated carbon layer absorbs dangerous gaseous compounds in the air.
-The low-profile purifier can either stand on its own or be mounted on a wall, and includes an air quality indicator.
-A light sensor automatically transitions to a lower-power (read: quieter) mode when it’s time for bed.
+The Rabbit Air HEPA purifier comes recommended by Barnes (who likes that it filters both fine dust and volatile organic compounds, or VOCs) and by Cassalia, who notes that it has been certified by the AAFA as asthma and allergy friendly based on third-party testing performed and reviewed by the foundation and the independent certification company Allergy Standards Limited.
+Along with the particle-catching HEPA filter, an activated-carbon layer absorbs dangerous gaseous compounds in the air.
+Mitchell Grayson, an AAFA advisor and a physician-scientist specializing in pediatric allergy, asthma, and immunology at Nationwide Children’s Hospital, says carbon filters are best for eliminating smoke odors.
+This low-profile Rabbit Air purifier can either stand on its own or be mounted on a wall, and it includes an air-quality indicator.
+A light sensor automatically transitions to a lower power (read: quieter) mode when it’s time for bed.

-For a little more, you can get a WiFi-enabled Rabbit Air.
-This model lets you check your room’s air quality, set the purifier to a daily schedule, set reminders to replace your filter, and more from the connected app.
+For a little more, you can get a Wi-Fi-enabled Rabbit Air.
+This model’s connected app lets you check your room’s air quality, set the purifier to a daily schedule, set reminders to replace your filter, and more.

-Certified as asthma and allergy friendly, Dyson’s air purifier also functions as a fan and a heater.
+Certified as asthma and allergy friendly, Dyson’s air purifier can function as both a fan and a heater.
 It connects to the Dyson app so you can monitor air quality and control the device remotely, and it responds to voice-activated commands via Amazon Alexa.

-If you don’t need the heating function, you can save on this less expensive tower fan model.
+If you don’t need the heating function, you can save on this less expensive tower-fan model.
 It also connects to the Dyson app for air-quality monitoring and uses an AAFA-approved HEPA filter.
-The fan can be set to ten different speeds and with no moving blades, it’s safer around small children and pets than a standard fan.
+The fan can be set to ten different speeds, and with no moving blades, it’s safer around small children and pets than a standard fan is.

-If your budget is under $200, you can’t go wrong with a true HEPA air purifier from Honeywell.
-The HPA200 is certified by the AHAM for rooms of up to 310 square feet, while the smaller and sleeker HPA 160 will work in any room up to 170 square feet.
-Both include a carbon pre-filter to catch gaseous VOCs and they’ve been proven not to release any hazardous ozone during testing.
+If your budget is under $300, you can’t go wrong with a true HEPA air purifier from Honeywell.
+The HPA250 is certified by the AHAM for rooms up to 310 square feet, while the smaller HPA5100 will work in any room up to 175 square feet.
+Both include a carbon prefilter to catch gaseous VOCs, and they’ve been proven during testing not to release any hazardous ozone.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.